thinhngo-x/mlcosting/README.md

    uv run fastapi dev
    ```
 5. Access the API documentation at `http://localhost:8000/docs` to consult and try out available endpoints.

+## Current Status
+### What it has
+- A FastAPI application with endpoints for transforming requests and classifying them
+- A sample dataset (ERA5 reanalysis pressure levels) with a corresponding JSON schema
+- A classifier using XGBoost for the sample dataset
+- A Pydantic model for data validation and transformation
+- A simple one-hot encoding preprocessing step for the input data
+- A basic structure for adding new datasets and classifiers
+### What it lacks
+- A comprehensive set of datasets and classifiers
+- A robust data preprocessing and feature engineering pipeline
+- A training pipeline for the classifiers
+- Pre-trained models for the classifiers ([xgboost](https://xgboost.readthedocs.io/en/release_3.0.0/), [tabpfn](https://github.com/PriorLabs/TabPFN), etc.)
+- A detailed documentation for developers and users
+- A testing suite for the API and classifiers
+- A deployment strategy for production use
+- A monitoring and logging system for the API

 ## Usage